- Tipi Tents

 - Hot Tent Combos

-Designed for the ultralight backcountry adventurer who needs both light weight and serious comfort under serious loads, the Divide bridges the gap between traditional UL backpacking packs and the load hauling external frames of yore.
+Designed for the ultralight backpacker and backcountry adventurer who needs both light weight and comfort under serious loads, the Divide bridges the gap between traditional UL backpacking packs and the load hauling external frames.
 The Evolution articulating suspension rides close to the wearer and moves under light loads, yet is vertically rigid, enough that when sized correctly load carriage is limited only by the users physical fitness.
-Other 2.5 pound packs do well with 20-30 pounds, and struggle above.
+Other 2.5 pound packs do well with 20 - 25 pounds, and struggle above.
 The Divide thrives with 30-50 pound loads and is capable over 100 pounds if properly fitted for the load.
-With a proven feature set tailored for backpackers, packrafters, and backcountry skiers, the Divide also delivers on hunting trips where weight is of utmost importance.
+With a proven feature set tailored for lightweight backpackers, pack rafters, and backcountry skiers, the Divide also delivers on ultralight backpack hunting trips where weight is of utmost importance.

 Handmade in Grand Junction, Colorado, USA.